das-developers/das2dlm/README.md

      itself.
 So for example copy in `das2c.darwin.x86_64.so` and `das2c.dlm` not the whole directory `das2dlm-dsym-0.4.0`.

-  2. Or, copy the contents of the DLM to some other directory and update your `IDL_DLM_PATH` environment variable.
+  2. Alternatively, you can copy the contents of the DLM to some other directory and update your `IDL_DLM_PATH` environment variable.
 The default IDL path must be retained in the environment variable.
-Examples of setting `IDL_DLM_PATH` for various operating systems follows:
+Examples of setting `IDL_DLM_PATH` for various operating systems follow:
      ```
      export IDL_DLM_PATH="/home/myname/das2dlm-dsym-0.4.0:<IDL_DEFAULT>"   (Linux/MacOS)
      set IDL_DLM_PATH=C:\Users\myname\das2dlm-dsym-0.4.0:<IDL_DEFAULT>     (Windows)